dotnet/runtimelab/docs/workflow/building/coreclr/nativeaot.md

   cd emsdk
   # Consult with https://github.com/dotnet/runtimelab/blob/feature/NativeAOT-LLVM/eng/pipelines/runtimelab/install-emscripten.cmd#L14-L18
   # for actual commit.
 That may change without change here.
-  git checkout 044d620
+  git checkout b4fd475
-  ./emsdk install 2.0.33
+  ./emsdk install 3.1.23
-  ./emsdk activate 2.0.33
+  ./emsdk activate 3.1.23
   ```
 - Run `build clr.nativeaotruntime+clr.nativeaotlibs+libs -c [Debug|Release] -a wasm -os Browser`.
 This will create the architecture-dependent libraries needed for linking and runtime execution, as well as the managed binaries to be used as input to ILC.

 For the compilers:
-- Download the LLVM 15.0.6 source from https://github.com/llvm/llvm-project/releases/download/llvmorg-15.0.6/lldb-15.0.6.src.tar.xz
+- Download the LLVM 15.0.6 source from https://github.com/llvm/llvm-project/releases/download/llvmorg-15.0.6/llvm-15.0.6.src.tar.xz
-- Extract it and create a subdirectory in the `llvm-15.0.6.src` folder (`path-to-the-build-directory`).
+- Extract it and create a subdirectory in the `llvm-15.0.6.src` folder.
 Do not create at the root of a drive.
 - Download the CMake 15.0.6 source from https://github.com/llvm/llvm-project/releases/download/llvmorg-15.0.6/cmake-15.0.6.src.tar.xz
-- Extract it to a folder called cmake at the same level as the llvm-15.0.0.src.
+- Extract it to a folder called cmake at the same level as `llvm-15.0.0.src`.
   - Sample layout:
-    - f:\llvm-project
+    - `f:\llvm-project`
-    - f:\llvm-project\llvm-15.0.6.src
+    - `f:\llvm-project\llvm-15.0.6.src`
-    - f:\llvm-project\llvm-15.0.6.src\build # The subdirectory you created
+    - `f:\llvm-project\llvm-15.0.6.src\build` - the subdirectory you created
-    - f:\llvm-project\cmake
+    - `f:\llvm-project\cmake`
-- Configure the LLVM source to use the same runtime as the Jit (from the subdirectory you created, e.g. f:\llvm-project\llvm-15.0.6\src\build: `cmake -G "Visual Studio 17 2022" -DCMAKE_BUILD_TYPE=Debug -D LLVM_USE_CRT_DEBUG=MTd -DLLVM_INCLUDE_BENCHMARKS=OFF path-to-the-build-directory` or if building for the Release configuration `cmake -G "Visual Studio 17 2022" -DCMAKE_BUILD_TYPE=Release -D LLVM_USE_CRT_RELEASE=MT -DLLVM_INCLUDE_BENCHMARKS=OFF path-to-the-build-directory`
+- Configure the LLVM source to use the same runtime as the Jit: `cmake -G "Visual Studio 17 2022" -DCMAKE_BUILD_TYPE=Debug -D LLVM_USE_CRT_DEBUG=MTd -DLLVM_INCLUDE_BENCHMARKS=OFF -S f:\llvm-project\llvm-15.0.6.src -B f:\llvm-project\llvm-15.0.6.src\build` or if building for the Release configuration `cmake -G "Visual Studio 17 2022" -DCMAKE_BUILD_TYPE=Release -D LLVM_USE_CRT_RELEASE=MT -DLLVM_INCLUDE_BENCHMARKS=OFF -S f:\llvm-project\llvm-15.0.6.src -B f:\llvm-project\llvm-15.0.6.src\build`.
-- Build LLVM either from the command line (`cmake --build . --target LLVMCore LLVMBitWriter`) or from VS 2022.
+- Build LLVM either from the command line (`cmake --build f:\llvm-project\llvm-15.0.6.src\build --target LLVMCore LLVMBitWriter`) or from VS 2022.
 Currently the Jit depends only on the output of LLVMCore and LLVMBitWriter projects.
-For the Release configuration, `cmake --build . --config Release  --target LLVMCore LLVMBitWriter`
+For the Release configuration, `cmake --build f:\llvm-project\llvm-15.0.6.src\build --config Release --target LLVMCore LLVMBitWriter`
-- Set the enviroment variable `LLVM_CMAKE_CONFIG` to locate the LLVM config: `set LLVM_CMAKE_CONFIG=path-to-the-build-directory/lib/cmake/llvm`.
+- Set the enviroment variable `LLVM_CMAKE_CONFIG` to locate the LLVM config: `set LLVM_CMAKE_CONFIG=f:/llvm-project/llvm-15.0.6.src/build/lib/cmake/llvm`.
 This location should contain the file `LLVMConfig.cmake`. `LLVM_CMAKE_CONFIG_DEBUG` and `LLVM_CMAKE_CONFIG_RELEASE` can be used instead of `LLVM_CMAKE_CONFIG` to allow the build to select the config file based on the configuration.
 If set, these variables take precedence over `LLVM_CMAKE_CONFIG`.
 - Build the Jits and the ILC: `build clr.jit+clr.wasmjit+clr.nativeaotruntime+clr.nativeaotlibs+clr.tools -c [Debug|Release]`.
 Note that `clr.jit` only needs to be built once.
 Add the `libs` subsets if you want the packages for publishing, e.g. `build clr.jit+clr.wasmjit+clr.nativeaotruntime+clr.nativeaotlibs+clr.tools+libs -c Debug`.
 - You can use the `-msbuild` option, `build clr.wasmjit -msbuild`, to generate a Visual Studio solution for the Jit, to be found in `artifacts/obj/coreclr/windows.x64.Debug/ide/jit`.

 With the above binaries built, the ILC can be run and debugged as normal.
-The runtime tests can also be built, in bulk: `src/tests/build nativeaot debug wasm skipnative tree nativeaot`, or individually: `cd <test-directory> && dotnet build TestProjectName.csproj /p:TargetArchitecture=wasm /p:TargetOS=Browser`, and run as described in the sections below.
-A response file for debugging ILC can also be obtained from the test build, e. g. for `SmokeTests\HelloWasm` it'd be located in `artifacts\tests\coreclr\Browser.wasm.Debug\nativeaot\SmokeTests\HelloWasm\HelloWasm\native\HelloWasm.ilc.rsp`.
+The runtime tests can also be built, in bulk: `src/tests/build nativeaot debug wasm skipnative tree nativeaot`, or individually: `cd <test-directory> && dotnet build TestProjectName.csproj /t:BuildNativeAot /p:TestBuildMode=nativeaot /p:TargetArchitecture=wasm /p:TargetOS=Browser`, and run as described in the sections below.

 Working on the Jit itself, one possible workflow is taking advantage of the generated VS project:
 - Open the Ilc solution and add the aforementioned Jit project, `clrjit_browser_wasm32_x64.vcxproj`.
 Then in the project properties, General section, change the output folder to the full path for `artifacts\bin\coreclr\windows.x64.Debug\ilc` e.g. `E:\GitHub\runtimelab\artifacts\bin\coreclr\windows.x64.Debug\ilc`.
 Build `clrjit_browser_wasm32_x64` project and you should now be able to change and put breakpoints in the C++ code.